noamvel/lastpaste/README.md

 ## Installation
 ### As python environment
 * It is best to have an isolated python virtual environment.
-for more info you can refer -> [venv](https://realpython.com/python-virtual-environments-a-primer/).
-from project home directory 'latestpastes' run:
+From project home directory 'latestpastes' run:
 ```
 python -m venv env
 source env/bin/activate